-We congratulate our girls on their excellent exam results in August 2019 with 100% of all candidates gaining A*-B in A Level with 67% achieving an A* and 100% of all pupils taking the Cambridge iGCSE achieving the top 9-7 grades with 54% gaining the top grade of 9.
+We congratulate our girls on their excellent exam results in August 2020 with 100% of all candidates gaining A*-B in A Level with 67% achieving an A* and 100% of all pupils taking the Cambridge iGCSE achieving the top 9-6 grades.

 The History Department at St Augustine’s Priory aims to inspire pupils’ interest and enjoyment of the past which they will be able to take forward into a society in which understanding and protecting heritage has a central role.
 We seek to provide a stimulating environment for historical enquiry to enable all students to learn and achieve.